yDkay/Bravo-Care-Automation/TestPlan/TestCases/testCase-Products.md

 **Then**

-> It should open the "Test Cases page.
+> It should open the /products page.

 </br>